|

 SAFC-II/VAFC-II wiring diagram and other info:

-DandyMax’s EU thread:
+DandyMax’s EU threads:

 Oxygen Sensors